top of page

 Targeting a principal amount

-The LoL method allows entities to identify a principal tranche or "layer" within the hedged pool.
-Repeating our assumptions from above, we’re hedging only $10M of the $50M hedged pool.
-Thus, the expectation is that there will be at least $10M principal outstanding in the hedge pool at the end of the 10-year hedge horizon.
-Of course, this assertion must be proven both at initial hedge execution and ongoing (at least) throughout the life of the hedge to determine whether there are any actual or anticipated breaches of hedged principal – indicating a current or prospective over-hedged outcome.
+The PL method allows entities to identify a principal tranche or "layer" within the hedged pool.
+Repeating our assumptions from above, we’re hedging only $30M of the $50M hedged pool.
+Thus, the expectation is that there will be at least $10M principal outstanding in the hedged pool at the end of the 10-year hedge horizon.
+Of course, this assertion must be proven both at initial hedge execution and ongoing (at least quarterly) throughout the life of the hedge to determine whether there are any actual or anticipated breaches of hedged principal – indicating a current or prospective over-hedged outcome.
 Typically, this looks and feels like a prepayment analysis in which, for example, Constant Prepayment Rates (“CPR”) are used as inputs in base and stress scenarios to determine what outstanding principal might look like based on the composition of the loan portfolio.
 These scenarios can evaluate outstanding principal from 1 year to 30 years out.

 Designating a benchmark interest rate